Cecil Fielder: Early career

 Fielder attended Nogales High School in La Puente, California.
 He was named an All-American while playing for the school's baseball team in 1981.
-He enrolled at the University of Nevada, Las Vegas (UNLV), where he played college baseball for the UNLV Rebels baseball team.
-Fielder was drafted by the Baltimore Orioles in the 31st round of the 1981 amateur draft, but did not sign.
-He was drafted by the Kansas City Royals in the fourth round of the 1982 amateur draft, and this time did sign.
-In 1983, he was traded by the Royals to the Toronto Blue Jays for Leon Roberts.
+He enrolled at the University of Nevada, Las Vegas (UNLV), where he played for the UNLV Rebels baseball team.
+Fielder was drafted by the Baltimore Orioles in the 31st round (767th overall) of the 1981 Major League Baseball draft, but did not sign.
+He was drafted by the Kansas City Royals in the fourth round (67th overall) of the 1982 MLB draft, and this time did sign.
+On February 5, 1983, Fielder was traded to the Toronto Blue Jays for Leon Roberts.

 The Blue Jays promoted Fielder to the major leagues on July 18, 1985.
-Fielder became a part-time first and third baseman for the Blue Jays, sharing playing time with Willie Upshaw and Fred McGriff.
-Fielder had hit 31 home runs with 84 runs batted in during four seasons.
-With Toronto, he earned $125,000 per season.
+He became a part-time first and third baseman for the Blue Jays, sharing playing time with Willie Upshaw and Fred McGriff.
+Fielder hit .243 with 31 home runs and 84 runs batted in (RBIs) across four seasons with the team, earning $125,000 in his final season.

 Hanshin Tigers

 The Hanshin Tigers of Nippon Professional Baseball's Central League signed Fielder after the 1988 season, paying him $1,050,000 ($1,968,644 today), including a chauffeur and a full-time interpreter.
 More than the money, he said, he went to Japan for the opportunity to play every day.
-In the beginning of spring training, Fielder had a difficult time adjusting to Japan's baseball culture.
-However, with the help of Tiger manager Minoru Murayama and Junichi Kashiwabara, he became adjusted to the new environment.
+In the beginning of spring training, Fielder had a difficult time adjusting to Japan's baseball culture, but with the help of Tiger manager Minoru Murayama and Junichi Kashiwabara, he became adjusted to the new environment.
 The Tigers offered Fielder the position of cleanup hitter, and he became a hero to the local baseball fans, who nicknamed him "Wild Bear" (wild, in Japan, is the image of power; bear, for his hulking presence).
-Fielder batted .302 and hit 38 home runs for Hanshin in 1989.
+Fielder batted .302 and hit 38 home runs and 81 RBIs for Hanshin in 1989.